Admissions FAQ and contact

 It is very important that you read the following sections on documenting your eligibility:

 Whether or not you need to submit additional documents to those stated at www.universityadmissions.se is decided by the individual department responsible for the course or programme.
-You should therefore contact the department that gives the course or programme directly regarding this.
+If additional documentation is needed it will be stated on the course or programme website in our course catalogue:

 What are the eligibility/entry requirements for master’s programmes?